Squarespace Member Area

 Bottom Line

 Squarespace Member Area is a solid add-on for creators and businesses who want to sell exclusive content directly from their website.
-It handles the essentials - gated access, subscription billing, member management - without needing third-party tools.
+It handles the essentials: gated access, subscription billing, member management, without needing third-party tools.
 The main limitations are the lack of content dripping, community features, and the transaction fees on the Starter tier.
 For most solo creators or small teams, it's a practical starting point that can grow with your membership base.

 Frequently Asked Questions